ccodel/ddfw/README.md

 #### The -q option
 By default, `ddfw` runs at a "NORMAL" level of verbosity.
 Specifying the `-q` option makes `ddfw` run in "QUIET" mode, and so only necessary output is printed, such as which settings are specified for the current run and the solution, if found.

+#### The -r option
+By default, `ddfw` runs only a single time.
+To run the algorithm multiple times on the same CNF file, use the `-r` option to specify the number of restarts.
+The algorithm will restart when it times out, depending on the method.

 #### The -s option
 Flipping variables and choosing neighboring clauses depends on a pseudo-random number generator.
 The generator is initialized with a default seed value.
 A different seed value can be specified with the `-s` option.
 The seed must fit within a 32-bit signed integer value, but can be negative.

 #### The -t option
 The number of seconds until `ddfw` times out can be specified with the `-t` option.
 By default, `ddfw` runs for 100 seconds.

+#### The -T option
+The number of flips until `ddfw  times out.
+The algorithm is assumed to run until a certain number of seconds has passed, but specifying the `-T` option will instead make the algorithm time out after a certain number of flips.
+Do not specify both the `-t` and the `-T` options together, as behavior is then undefined.

 #### The -v option
 By default, `ddfw` runs at a "NORMAL" level of verbosity.
 Specifying the `-v` option makes `ddfw` run in "VERBOSE" mode, and so much more debugging output is printed.